festicket/front-end-meta/proposals/file-structure.md

   - Disposability, modifiability - can easily remove modify a feature and not break unrelated logic
   - code splitting - there is a logical separation to split a code in webpack on.
   - co-location - all feature related code is in one place, it can be removed, other things will not crash
+  - Easy for QA to identify the business logic impact

 ```
 ui-components